Planning for Recruitment and Retention

 Only now are you ready to plan your approach.
 Just where will you find your new members?

 Decide which planning technique your committee prefers.
 If one or more of its members have practical experience you may prefer to make use of that.
-One well known technique uses the SWOT approach - looking at the internal Strengths and Weaknesses of your club and the external Opportunities and Threats of the environment outside of your club, as described in Don Beck's 'Recruiting for Croquet', prepared originally the South East Federation.
+One well-known technique uses the SWOT approach - looking at the internal Strengths and Weaknesses of your club and the external Opportunities and Threats of the environment outside of your club, as described in Don Beck's 'Recruiting for Croquet', prepared originally by the South East Federation.
 If you don't fancy that then devise your own approach, perhaps along the lines of the following:

 |Age range||Where do we find them?||What do we offer?
 The approach to use.|

 |12 to 18||Schools, Youth movements (like Scouts), through local authority Sports Development Officers, Recreation Centres, Sports Halls and the like.||Something 'different', quirky, a non -sweaty fresh air game, extreme fitness not required, low expense, competitive yet intellectual.|